First Day of Classes

 Includes: What do students want to know about the course?
 What do you want to know about students?
 What do students want to know about you as their instructor?

-Includes links to other resources: 101 Things You can Do the First Three Weeks of Classes; Getting Started; Name Pronunciation Guide.
+- 101 Things You Can Do in the First Three Weeks of Classes

 Additional Suggested Readings